tofuutils/tenv/README.md

 ### gotofuenv install [version]

-Install a requested version of OpenTofu (into GOTOFUENV_ROOT directory from GOTOFUENV_REMOTE url).
+Install a requested version of OpenTofu (into TOFUENV_ROOT directory from TOFUENV_REMOTE url).

-Without parameter the version to use is resolved automatically via GOTOFUENV_TOFU_VERSION or `.opentofu-version` files (searched in working directory, user home directory and GOTOFUENV_ROOT directory).
+Without parameter the version to use is resolved automatically via TOFUENV_TOFU_VERSION or `.opentofu-version` files (searched in working directory, user home directory and TOFUENV_ROOT directory).
 Use "latest" when none are found.

 If a parameter is passed, available options:

 - an exact [Semver 2.0.0](https://semver.org/) version string to install
-- a Semver constraint string (checked against available at GOTOFUENV_REMOTE url)
+- a Semver constraint string (checked against available at TOFUENV_REMOTE url)
-- latest (checked against available at GOTOFUENV_REMOTE url)
+- latest (checked against available at TOFUENV_REMOTE url)
 - latest-allowed is a syntax to scan your OpenTofu files to detect which version is maximally allowed.
 - min-required is a syntax to scan your OpenTofu files to detect which version is minimally required.